oils-for-unix/oils/doc/ul-table.md

 </table>
 ```

+The header and data rows are at the top level, and the cells are indented under
+them.

+---

+The conversion takes **2 steps**: it's Markdown &rarr; HTML &rarr; HTML.

-Any Markdown processor will produce this:
+First, any Markdown processor will produce this list structure, with `<ul>` and
+`<li>`:

 - thead
   - Shell